 This has a profound effect on policy, Schumpeter wrote.
 States come to believe that they can promise their populations anything and that normal accounting has been superseded.
 They create giant cradle-to-grave welfare states.
 They intervene in every conflict, domestic and foreign, as if there are no limits to resources.
 The culture celebrates recklessness, sloth, and opportunism instead of discipline and fortitude.

 And what is the result, in Schumpeter’s view?
 The very foundations of prosperity are eaten away, giving rise to a form of socialism that works so long as the crisis is kept at bay.
-This shows up in various ways; for example, in higher education.
+This shows up in various ways—for example, in higher education.
 The belief is that as many people as possible should get a college degree, which ends up flooding the labor markets with educated professionals with an entitlement mentality for whom there is no real market demand.
 So long as the wealth is extant, they end up creating markets for themselves: fake jobs in fake institutions doing fake things.
-No matter what else happened, the whole of life seemed like “a room without a roof,” in the words of Pharrell Williams’ song “Happy,” released in 2013.
+No matter what else happened, the whole of life seemed like “a room without a roof,” in the words of Pharrell Williams’s song “Happy,” released in 2013.

 Schumpeter predicted all of this in 1942, and it was why he was so doubtful about the survivability of capitalism and market freedom.
 There is much more to the book.

 You can see the entire work as an elaboration on the following principle sometimes attributed to the Stoics: “Hard times create strong men.
 Strong men create good times.
 Good times create weak men.
-And, weak men create hard times.”
+And weak men create hard times.”

 Perhaps you can see why I dismissed the work when I was younger.
 I came of age during the great prosperity.
-I did not know it but generations were in fact being trained to go along for the ride, tempted to believe that the old virtues no longer mattered or, at most, were nothing but a pious indulgence suitable for homogenous religious communities but not the general culture.
+I did not know, it but generations were, in fact, being trained to go along for the ride, tempted to believe that the old virtues no longer mattered or, at most, were nothing but a pious indulgence suitable for homogenous religious communities but not the general culture.

 There was never a need for moral courage, at least not habitually.
 To be sure, there have been people enlisted in the military, front-line workers, and many examples of extreme challenges in people’s private lives.
-I’m obviously generalizing but, speaking overall, the challenges of life itself have been minimized probably more than at any time in history.
+I’m obviously generalizing, but speaking overall, the challenges of life itself have been minimized probably more than at any time in history.
 Capitalism worked, too well, one might say.

 Schumpeter was even more correct than he knew.
-In 2020, the wealth seemed so automatic, so inevitable, so indestructible, that most nations in the world actually set out to shut down their whole economies in a new science experiment in disease mitigation, all while they waited for labs to roll out some magic cure that turned out not to work.
+In 2020, the wealth seemed so automatic, so inevitable, so indestructible, that most nations in the world actually set out to shut down their whole economies in a new science experiment in disease mitigation, all while they waited for labs to roll out some magic cure that turned out to not work.

 And how did most people respond?
 They went along.
 The churches were closed, as were businesses, schools, travel, and more.
 Supply chains were wrecked.
 Populations used to having “the system” take care of them did not know what to do.
 So most people defaulted to the norm: acquiescence, trust, biding their time, maintaining caution, and not disrupting the flow of life.